Introduction

 REST API — Programmatic access to every platform capability: create robots, join live WebRTC sessions, send velocity and semantic commands, read telemetry snapshots.
 Authenticated with API keys.

-Simulator (Uranus) — A browser-based MuJoCo digital twin.
-Runs the same agent and control stack as a physical robot, so code validated in simulation deploys directly to hardware.
+Digital Asimov — A free browser-based digital twin accessible at try.menlo.ai.
+Runs the same control stack as a physical robot, so code validated in simulation deploys directly to hardware.
+See Digital Asimov.

 Robot types